Prepare for Your Appointment

 What to Expect

-In a 30-minute session, we will offer conversation, questions, feedback, and strategies to help you improve your writing.
+In each session, we offer conversation, questions, feedback, and strategies to help you improve your writing.
 We recommend that you visit us more than once as you work through drafts of your writing.

 Sessions may vary depending upon your needs but will often consist of the following: During the session, you will introduce yourself and your writing project, develop a goal for the session, and take one or two steps toward improving your work as a writer.
 Near the end of the session, you'll summarize your work and plan for next steps.